 Trivia: When Rachel impressively shuffles the cards she is using a trick deck.

-Continuity: Rachel seems surprised by her lack of typing ability, however in "The One with Mrs. Bing" we learned that when everybody was reading her manuscript.
+Continuity: Rachel seems surprised by her lack of typing ability, however, in "The One with Mrs. Bing", it was only too obvious when the gang was reading her manuscript.

 Goof: When Marcel is dancing, you can clearly see the reflection of someone directing him by moving their hand up and down.